Take a Detour to Two Egg for Some Real Rural Americana

 Two Egg, Florida, is one of them.

-It’s not really a town, exactly, but more of a crossroads in the backwoods of Jackson County, about an hour east of Tallahassee, the state capital.
+It’s not really a town, exactly, but more of a crossroads in the backwoods of Jackson County, about an hour west of Tallahassee, the state capital.
 It consists mostly of highway signs that say “Two Egg” and the remains of an old country store in a wide spot where Wintergreen Road splits off from State Road 69.

 While it started out as lumber community around the turn of the century 20th century, Two Egg is now mainly known for its name, its quirky annual events, supernatural lore and its claim to fame as the childhood home of Oscar-winning actress Faye Dunaway.

 Altogether, it’s a must-stop on any road trip through authentic Florida.